 - A business credit card

-It also pays to put your business expenses on a credit card with great rewards.
+It also pays to put your business expenses on a credit card.
 Some credit cards offer cash back on purchases.
 Others let you collect and redeem points for flights and hotels.
 Forbes has a list of some of the best business credit cards.